 This rule of storytelling needs to change, and I’m glad to see young, woke writers with a decent platform, like Raphael Bob-Waksberg, talking about it.
 I hope he keeps talking about it.

 For those of us working in children’s literature world, little kids have not yet learned to question jokes about female characters.
 Humans are not born harbouring gender stereotypes.
-The place to start changing this expectation of male as default is with picture books.
-Don’t assume that simply by making your characters animals you are suddenly free from all gender and racial constraints.
+The place to start changing this expectation of male as default in storytelling is with picture books.
+Writers: don’t assume that simply by making your characters animals you are suddenly free from all gender and racial constraints.